Toll Free - U.S.& Canada: 1-800-791-9386 Hong Kong: 800-930-623 Australia: 1-800-779-835

-Four Key Phrases for Surfing the Internet
+Four Must-Know Phrases for Surfing the Internet

 Nowadays, everyone is using the internet for something, whether it be for shopping online or just surfing the web, the internet has become an important tool for daily life.
 This means in your journey to become fluent in Chinese, it is important to learn some words related to using the internet.
 This way you can stay connected and keep your Chinese vocabulary updated.
 In this lesson, the main word we will focus on is “线(xiàn).”
 Keep in mind that although this character literally means wire or thread, it is used to mean “network” when talking about using the internet.